ConradSelig/cliStocksTracker/README.md

 ```

 Each stock symbol has three additional config settings:
-1. "graph": Determins if a graph is plotted of this symbol
+1. "graph": Determines if a graph is plotted of this symbol
 2. "owned": Count of the number of stocks owned of this symbol
 3. "bought_at": Price the stocks we're originally bought at, this is used to calculate portfolio delta.